Azure/azure-sdk/releases/2020-11/java.md

 If you have a bug or feature request for one of the libraries, please post an issue to [GitHub](https://github.com/azure/azure-sdk-for-java/issues).

 ## Release highlights

+### Azure Ai Formrecognizer 3.1.0-beta.1 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/formrecognizer/azure-ai-formrecognizer/CHANGELOG.md#310-beta1-2020-11-23)

+#### Breaking changes

+- Defaults to the latest supported API version, which currently is `2.1-preview.2`.

+#### New Features

+- Added support for pre-built business card recognition.
+- Added support for pre-built invoices recognition.
+- Added implementation support to create a composed model from the `FormTrainingClient` by calling method `beginCreateComposedModel`.
+- Added `language` to `RecognizeContentOptions` for users to specify a preferred language to process the document.
+- Added support to `beginRecognizeContent` to recognize selection marks such as check boxes and radio buttons.
+- Added support to train and recognize custom forms with selection marks such as check boxes and radio buttons.
+This functionality is only available in trained with labels scenarios.
+- When passing `includeFieldElements` as true in `RecognizeCustomFormsOptions`, the property `fieldElements` on `FieldData` and `FormTableCell` will also be populated with any selection marks found on the page.
+- Added support for providing locale info when recognizing receipts and business cards.
+Supported locales include support EN-US, EN-AU, EN-CA, EN-GB, EN-IN.
+- Added property `Appearance` to `FormLine` to indicate the style of the extracted text, for example, "handwriting" or "other".
+- Added support for `FormContentType` `image/bmp` in recognize content and prebuilt models.
+- Added property `Pages` to `RecognizeContentOptions` to specify the page numbers to analyze.
+- Added property `BoundingBox` to `FormTable`.

 ### Azure Ai Metricsadvisor 1.0.0-beta.2 [Changelog](https://github.com/Azure/azure-sdk-for-java/blob/master/sdk/metricsadvisor/azure-ai-metricsadvisor/CHANGELOG.md#100-beta2-2020-11-10)